Caracas Distrito Federal, Venezuela Travel Guide

 Dress is generally casual but neat.
 Smart casual or business attire is typical for business meetings or upscale restaurants.
 Dress modestly (shoulders and knees covered) when visiting religious sites.

-A 10% tip is customary in restaurants if a service charge is not included.
+A 10% tip is customary in restaurants if a service charge is not part of the price.
 Eating with hands is common for many local dishes such as Arepas and Empanadas.

 Rules for respectful photography.

-Specialized services and infrastructure for travelers with visual or hearing impairments are not widely available for tourists.
+Specialized services and the underlying framework for travelers with visual or hearing impairments are hard to find for tourists.
 Independent research, direct contact with chosen accommodations and attractions, and potentially working with a specialized local tour operator are good steps.

-More details on holidays and how they affect services in Caracas.
+More details on holidays and how they affect facilities in Caracas.

 Important dates in the middle of the year.